1977 Volkswagen Polo: Retro Road Test.

 Volkswagen Polo L RRT

-Although the Polo was a relatively early entrant into the 1970s ‘mini car’ market, established competition included the Fiat 127, the first-generation Honda Civic and the Renault 5.
-The Polo’s arch nemesis, the Ford Fiesta (pictured above), arrived one year later.
+Although the Polo was a relatively early entrant into the so-called ‘mini car’ market in the 1970s, its established competition included the Fiat 127, first-generation Honda Civic and Renault 5.
+The Polo’s arch-nemesis in the UK, the Ford Fiesta (pictured above), arrived one year later.

 What engine does it use?